 The EY Diversity Dinner occurs each spring in Eller, exposing underrepresented minority pre-business students to professional services career options as well as a the diversity programs offered by EY, including its Discover EY experience, launch internships and EY Scholars scholarship program for graduate studies.

 The Investments Club hosts an annual Women in Finance Brunch, a networking/recruiting event that connects women interested in finance with current successful students.
 The keynote speakers are female alumnae working in the field of finance.
 In 2017, the keynote speaker was Ilene Fiszel-Bieler, head of investor relations at State Street Bank in New York.
 In 2018, Melissa Rose '15 BSBA (Finance) of Goldman Sachs returned to campus to be the keynote speaker.
-More than 75 freshman and sophomore women attended the brunches.
+More than 75 first year and sophomore women attended the brunches.

 The Faces of Eller Student Diversity Initiatives

 Love inclusivity like we do?
 Join the club.